24 Flint Restaurants to Whet Your Appetite

 Dom’s Diner

-What makes Dom’s Diner on Corunna Rd. one of the unique local Flint restaurants on this list is the Dom Da Bomb burger — two patties, bacon, white cheese, an onion ring, and barbecue sauce.
+What makes Dom’s Diner one of the most unique Flint restaurants is the Dom Da Bomb burger — two patties, bacon, white cheese, an onion ring, and barbecue sauce.

 From breakfast to dinner, the ingredients are never frozen in Dom’s kitchen.
-The diner has become quite popular since it opened in 2018.
-Although fairly new, the staff has more than 20 years of food experience.
+The diner has become quite popular since it opened in 2018, and everyone can find something on the menu to enjoy.

 Luigi’s Restaurant

-Serving brick oven pizza since 1955, Luigi’s Restaurant on Davison Rd. is a local tradition.
-In addition to pizza, you can order sandwiches, pastas, and other entrees from the menu.
+Serving brick oven pizza since 1955, Luigi’s Restaurant is a local tradition.
+In addition to pizza, customers can order sandwiches, pastas, and other entrees from the menu.

-This local Flint restaurant is a great place for large gatherings and events as well.
-It even offers party trays and catering services.
+This local spot is a great place for large gatherings and events as well — it even offers party trays and catering services.

 Pesto’s

-On Miller Rd., Pesto’s restaurant serves American-Italian fare.
-You can order a range of sandwiches, wraps, soups, and salads.
-Of course, the menu includes pizza and pasta.
+Pesto’s restaurant serves American-Italian fare, including pizza and pasta.
+Customers can order a range of sandwiches, wraps, soups, and salads.

 The best part, though, is that the restaurant tries to accommodate all dietary restrictions.
 It has a healthy choice menu and several gluten-free alternatives, including a handful of desserts!